olugovoy/climatedice/README.md

 ## DICE in Python
 (forthcoming)

-## Comparative runs of DICE models
+## Comparative runs of different versions of DICE model
 (forthcoming)